akshatbajaj09/akshat-bajaj-DSA/README.md

   - On the basis of stability: Stable vs Unstable.
   - On the basis of adaptability: Adaptive vs Non-adaptive.
   - On the basis of memory allocation: In-place vs Non in-place.

+## Day 32:

+- Learnt the implementation of Counting Sort for an array including negative integers too.
+- Solved the problem of Sort an Array using Counting Sort.
+- Solved the problem of Merge Sorted Array using a 2 pointers approach.